banach-space/clang-tutor/README.md

   and
 * the number of C++ records declared in each.

-On my system the output consists of 37 header files (one of which contains 371 declarations).
+Note that there are no explicit declarations in `file.cpp` and only one header file is included.
+However, the output on my system consists of 37 header files (one of which contains 371 declarations).
 Note that the actual output depends on your host OS, the C++ standard library implementation and its version.
 Your results are likely to be different.

 Building & Testing
 ===================